 The La Libertad statue in the middle was made in France out of marble and copper.
 The Trujillo Cathedral Basilica is very yellow inside and out, while the nearby Carmen Church and Monastery also deserves a visit, at least as a passer-by.

-You’ll want to get the earliest morning flight from Trujillo to Lima.
+You’ll want to get the early morning flight from Trujillo to Lima.
 Remember they are only about an hour long and cost less than USD 100.

-Most rental places we tried in Peru sucked even though they were part of the biggest brands of rental companies.
-More on renting cars and driving in Peru here.
+Most rental places I tried in Peru sucked even though they were part of the biggest brands of rental companies.
 Instead, read reviews online and don’t be afraid to rent through a local agency with high ratings.

 Renting a car in Peru isn’t cheap.
 The actual rental price of USD 50–70 per day for an SUV or similar vehicle is ok.
 But add on collision insurance and you’ll double the price.